syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **Connector line customization**

-The connector line can be customized by applying [`ConnectorLineStyle`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~ConnectorLineStyle.html) property of the series.
-The following code example illustrates how to apply style for connector line.
+The connector line can be customized by applying the [`ConnectorLineStyle`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~ConnectorLineStyle.html) property of the series.
+The following code example demonstrates how to apply style to connector line.

 {% tabs %}